zew/go-questionnaire/README.md

 * Client side JS validation is deliberately omitted;
    [a would-be JS client lib](http://www.javascript-coder.com/html-form/form-validation.phtml)

-* Dynamic textblocks such as `RepsonseStatistics` are available, and can be easily added.
+* Dynamic textblocks such as `RepsonseStatistics` are available.
  Inputs values and user attributes can be accessed.

-* Package `systemtest` performs full circle roundtrip - filling out all available questionnaires and comparing the server JSON file with the entered data.
+* Package `systemtest` performs a full circle roundtrip - filling out all available questionnaires
+and comparing the server JSON file with the entered data.
 Both, mobile and desktop version are tested.
-The `travis-ci` build logs contain the details.
+See the `travis-ci` build logs for details.

-* Load testing script for 50 concurrent requests.
+* Load testing script for 50 concurrent requests in `Python`.

-* Automatic `Lets encrypt` certification.

 ### Design and Layout